-If you’re on a mission to eat cleaner, then you need to do more than just buy organic fruits and vegetables.
+If you’re on a mission to eat cleaner, then you need to do more than just buy organic vegetables.
 You also need to make sure your animal products are clean, too.

-Unless you make sure to buy 100 percent grass-finished beef, which is hard to find, you’re probably likely consuming a some amount of antibiotics, growth hormones and other dangerous additives that are found in conventionally-raised meat.
+Unless you make sure to buy 100 percent grass-finished beef, which is hard to find, you’re likely consuming antibiotics, growth hormones and other dangerous additives that are found in conventionally-raised meat.

 As ketogenic enthusiasts, we were intrigued by the clean sources of meat at ButcherBox and the convenience of having it delivered to you.